 If you are a fee-based advisor, you will of course, disclose your fee.
 Then point out that by using your services, they will reduce their investment expense by using you.
 When you add up many funds management fee, 12b-1 fee and turnover impact, many funds are taking 3% to 5% of the account value, annually.
 Your fee, at say 1.25%, plus your recommended institutional fund fee of .2% is a huge bargain over what the prospect currently pays.

-I have used these reports for years to gather ALL of the client’s assets because investors don’t really2 piles of paper understand what they own and have most likely relied on some advisor's unsupported verbal recommendation.
+I have used these reports for years to gather ALL of the client’s assets because investors don’t really understand what they own and have most likely relied on some advisor's unsupported verbal recommendation.
 Additionally, it’s likely that no advisor has ever presented compelling third-party evidence for their recommendations.
 By the end of the meeting, I have a stack of Morningstar pages in the “sell” pile and the prospect asks me, “What should we do with this money?”(We also have a few selections that we continue to hold typically in a much smaller pile).

 NOW, the prospect is ready for your recommendations because he has made the emotional decision to part with the items in the sell pile.
 If you skip the above unselling process, woe to you.